-Meet Jack Francis, one of four global house music DJs taking the soundtrack of your workout to a new level
+Meet Jack Francis, global house music DJ taking the soundtrack of your workout to a new level

-We caught up with Francis and got to know him a little better before his residency in the Marylebone gym.
+We caught up with Francis and got to know him a little better before his residency in our Marylebone club.

 How did your music journey begin?